Gauravdarkslayer/ngx-stories/projects/ngx-stories/README.md

 * Events: Trigger events when the user reaches the end of the stories or when they exit the carousel.
 * Keyboard navigation(Experimental).
 * Loading: A Loading svg will be shown when story buffers (SVG from <a href="https://www.svgbackgrounds.com/elements/animated-svg-preloaders/">Animated SVG Preloaders by SVGBackgrounds.com</a>)
+* Audio controls: Toggle audio on/off for stories that have audio.

 ## Contributing
 [Contributing Guide](https://github.com/Gauravdarkslayer/ngx-stories/blob/main/CONTRIBUTING.md)